admin-shell-io/id/aas/3/0/README.md

 ## Qualifier/valueId
- Reference to the global unqiue id of a coded value.
+ Reference to the global unqiue ID of a coded value.

  [http://admin-shell.io/aas/3/0/Qualifier/valueId](http://admin-shell.io/aas/3/0/Qualifier/valueId) The attribute valueId of the Qualifier class as defined in IDTA-01001-3-0.